 In the previous chapter we talked about how schema and data work together to provide us with structured data with which we can interact in various, useful ways.
 In this section we're going to focus on schema, and how it provides the structure to house our data.

-The database is also part of the schema.
-We can perhaps think of it in terms of the foundations and the 'outer shell' of a building, with the tables in the database being various rooms.
-The rooms are perhaps different sizes, have different things in them, and some of them might be connected to each other, but they all exist within the same building.
+A schema is also part of the database.
+We can perhaps think of a building as a database.
+The floor plan would then be the schema, while the physical rooms correspond to the tables in the database.
+The rooms are perhaps different sizes, have different things in them, and some of them might be connected to each other, but they all exist within the schema (the floor plan) of the building (database).

 In this chapter, you will create your first database.
 Recall that there are three SQL sub-languages: Data Definition Language, Data Manipulation Language, and Data Control Language.
 We will be using Data Definition Language, or DDL, to create our database, since this deals with setting up the structure, or schema, of a database.